Load library and corpus

 X | Other: used when a word doesn’t fit into other categories |

-Some corpus platforms such as BNCweb, CQPweb or our local KU corpora1 rely on a special syntax known as CQP (Corpus Query Processor).
-CQP syntax is very powerful in that enables users to query for strings with specific meta-attributes (text category, age, gender etc.).
-For more details, see the CQP documentation.
+Some corpus platforms such as BNCweb, CQPweb or our local KU corpora1 support a specialised query syntax known as CQP (Corpus Query Processor), which enables users to query for strings with specific meta-attributes (text category, age, gender etc.).

 1 Note that the corpus platform of the Catholic University of Eichstätt-Ingolstadt, which was set up by Dr. Thomas Brunner, is only accessible to students or staff via the local eduroam network or a VPN client which holds their credentials.